-In the far north east of Cadiz Province is one of the most spectacular white villages in Andalucia, Zahara de la Sierra.
-The name probably originates from the Arab word for desert, Sahra (as in Sahara), which, before the embalse was built about 1995, accurately described the area surrounding Zahara.
+In the far north east of Cádiz Province is one of the most spectacular white villages in Andalucia, Zahara de la Sierra.
+The village is on the northern edge of the beautiful Sierrra de Grazalema Natural Park.
+The name, Zahara, probably originates from the Arab word for desert, Sahra (as in Sahara), which, before the embalse was built about 1995, accurately described the area surrounding Zahara.

 The road into the town is one way, if you miss a parking opportunity you will find yourself ejected on the far side of the town.
 Built on a pronounced hill overlooking the embalse the town is built on three levels.